olivopaolo/boing/doc/source/developer.rst

 functionality of the nodes to be created and how they are connected.
 The :doc:`uris` is the same as for the command line script.
-Then, the operators :code:`+` and :code:`|` can be used compose the pipeline as explained in the section :ref:`node-composition`.
+Then, the operators :code:`+` and :code:`|` can be used compose the pipeline.

+.. as explained in the section :ref:`node-composition`.

 The following code can be used as an example for creating |boing|
 pipelines::